dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 Medtronic CGM is currently NOT supported.

 ### Manual use of pump
-You should avoid manually doing treatments things on your pump.
-All commands (bolus, TBR) should go through AndroidAPS, but if it happens that you will do manual commands, do NOT run commands with frequency less than 3 minutes (so if you do 2 boluses (for whatever reason), second should be started at least 3 minutes after first one).
+You should avoid manually bolusing or setting TBRs on your pump.
+All such commands should be sent via AndroidAPS.
+In the event manual commands are used there must be a delay of at least 3 minutes between them in order to reduce the risk of any issues.

 ## Timezone changes and DST (Daylight Saving Time) or Traveling with Medtronic Pump and AndroidAPS

-Important thing to remember is that you should never disable loop when you are traveling (unless your CGMS can't do offline mode).
-AAPS will automatically detect Timezone changes and will send command to Pump to change time, when time on Phone is changed.
+AndroidAPS will automatically detect Timezone changes and will update the Pump's time when your phone switches to the new time.

-Now if you travel to East and your TZ changes with adding hours (ex. from GMT+0 to GMT+2), pump history won't have problem and you don't have to worry... but if you travel to West and your TZ changes by removing hours (GMT+2 to GMT-0), then sychronization might be little iffy.
-In clear text, that means that for next x hours you will have to be careful, because your IOB, might be little weird.
+Travelling east means you are going to be adding hours to the current time (ex. from GMT+0 to GMT+2) will not result in any issues as there will be no overlap (e.g. it won't be possible to have the same hour twice).
+Travelling West however can result in issues  as you are effectively going back in time which can result in incorrect IOB data.

 We are aware of this problem, and we are already looking into possible solution (see https://github.com/andyrozman/RileyLinkAAPS/issues/145), but for now, have that info in mind when traveling.